carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 As a forensic SEO and tester, this situation interests me.

 There is no denying that something has and is still happening.
 From all sides, the conclusions diverge on exactly why.
-The only consensus is that whatever it is, the reason lies at our feet.
-We’re doing it wrong.
+The only consensus is that whatever it is, the reason lies at our feet and if we have a decline we’re doing it wrong.

 But are we?

+# Can This Decline Be Explained By Anything Else

 Could there be another plausible and perhaps more likely explanation?

 As one of the original testers working with single variable html testing, one of the most challenging aspects of testing is uncovering unaccounted for factors and even any assumptions that we bring to any analysis.
 Things that we assume could not possibly be a factor are often the most fertile ground for increased learning.

-## Whether it was a listicle or not
+## Whether it was a listicle or not there were visibility declines

 In the spirit of a friendly stress test of the conclusions drawn, I decided to look at many of the same sites used as the basis for Lily’s case study and Clearscope itself.
 Using Sistrix as well, I looked at over 110 page URLs, a few listicles but overall content with Table of Contents links covering the same range of sites and confirmed that each was involved in the overall downward trend of visibility.